Alexander-Nestle/Places-Insight/README.md

 1. Calculate the score of each query result using BM25
 2. Calculate the topic score based on query topic (inferred from query string) and document topic;
-3. Generate  a weighted BM25 output (the weight is the topic score)
+3. Generate a weighted BM25 output.
+The BM25 score is weighted by a topic model score.
+The topic model score is calculated by first classifying the query and taking the ratio of how many reviews of the place mention the query topic (c) over the total number of reviews (n).
+The final weighted score is (1 + (c/n)) * BM25.

 ### 2.3.5 Show